 You can try the solver immediately as a guest — no account needed.
 A free registration is required to access all solver packages without guest limits.

 The free package is designed for individual users.
-Organizations are asked to register their site and purchase a site license for their users.
+Organizations are asked to register their site for their users.

 Yes — PolymathPlus works on virtually any modern device.